 You will discover that science and engineering is not only listening to lectures but teamwork, which requires communications skills, initiative, imagination, patience, and creativity.

 This is not just bottle washing or busy work - START-UP students often have their own projects or work closely with graduate students to collect important data for the lab.
 This is not necessarily a one-way street.
 You may already have skills that make your expertise valuable to the lab.

-The first step of the application process is to read the descriptions of available laboratory research opportunities.
+The first step of the application process is to read the descriptions of available laboratory research opportunities posted here.
 You can select up to three labs that match your interests.
-The more labs you select, the better your chance of being accepted into the START-UP program.
+The more labs you select, the better your chance of being accepted into the STARTUP program.
 Once you have read the descriptions and decided on your lab selections, you can apply using the online application.
 Participating faculty will be notified of your interest and may choose to interview preferred candidates.
-If selected, you will work in one research lab for all three semesters.
+If selected, you will work in one research lab for three semesters beginning Spring 2015.

 The principal funder for the START-UP program is NASA through The Pennsylvania Space Grant Consortium Office.

 Pennsylvania Space Grant Consortium

 2217 Earth-Engineering Sciences Building

 University Park, PA 16802